ulidev/MDSOfferView/README.md

 ##MDS

-"MDS" is the class prefix of a secret private project of mine.
+"MDS" is the class prefix of a secret private project.

 ##License